Arelle/EdgarRenderer/README.md

 Data and content created by government employees within the scope of their employment are not subject to domestic copyright protection.
 17 U.S.C.
 105.

-End user support is by e-mail direct to SEC at: StructuredData@sec.gov
+End user support is by e-mail direct to SEC at: [StructuredData@sec.gov] (mailto:StructuredData@sec.gov).

+This is a preview if EDGAR release 19.3.

+It has a preview of ix viewer 2.
+To revert to usage of ix viewer v1 please rename directory `ixviewer` to `ixviewer-v2` and rename `ixviewer-v1` to `ixviewer`.

 Developer issue management is by the Jira Edgar Renderer project: https://arelle.atlassian.net/projects/ER

-This is the edgr19.2.1 branch in production July 29, 2019 with updates for upcoming versions.

 To debug under eclipse, check this project out under arelle's plugin directory or soft link from EdgarRenderer to the Arelle project src/arelle/plugin directory, e.g., under MacOS/Linux:
     ln -s {path to here}/EdgarRenderer {path to arelle project}/src/arelle/plugin